UPDATE: Legal Research in Mali

 Civil Service Integrity

-Still, it must be noted that a number of initiatives have been taken to combat corruption; new laws have been defined such as the law against illicit enrichment and a Central Anti-Corruption Office and court decisions are increasingly published, which enhances transparency of decisions.
-During the development of this guide the law against illicit enrichment was still awaiting its promulgation and the new Central Anti-Corruption Office still had to be operationalized, but these are definitely expected to take place in the near foreseeable future.
+Still, it must be noted that a number of initiatives have been taken to combat corruption: new laws have been defined, such as the law against illicit enrichment and a Central Anti-Corruption Office, and court decisions are increasingly published, which enhances transparency of decisions.
+The law against illicit enrichment is being developed and the new Central Anti-Corruption Office still had to be operationalized, both expected to take place in the near future.
 On the basis of the UNCAC a number of additional anti-corruption laws could be adopted as well, in which Mali could benefit from the experiences in other countries with relevant contexts.
 It is expected that in the next few years it will become clear what the impact of anti-corruption efforts will be.

-Justice reforms over the last 15 years demonstrated that most funds have been spent on legislative reforms and institutional strengthening and according to some evaluations; such as the midterm review of PRODEJ these did not produce sufficient impact on the functioning of the justice sector.
+Justice reforms over the last 20 years demonstrated that most funds have been spent on legislative reforms and institutional strengthening, but, according to some evaluations such as the midterm review of PRODEJ, these unfortunately did not produce sufficient impact on the functioning of the justice sector.
 Donors and the Malian government work together on this and the donor community has developed a website of the cooperating donors, which can be consulted to verify progress among other possible sources, such as IATI.
-To date few donors have funded anti-corruption programs; the only donor funded project that could be identified during the development of this guide was JUPREC, a program funded by Canada.
-This may however change over time and should regularly be verified at the identified sources.
+It seems however that the website may benefit from more frequent updates.

-In this section the main elements of the Constitution are discussed and in some cases with related laws, such as in the case of the composition of the judiciary.
+In this section the main elements of the Constitution are discussed and in some cases, related laws as well, such as in the case of the composition of the judiciary.
+Since 2017, the revision of the constitution has been on the political agenda and some activities have started.
+However, as of July 2020, no new constitution has been adopted, which may change as a result of the 2020 elections.

-The preamble commemorates and expresses the commitment of the sovereign people of Mali to the victims of the repression and the martyrs fallen for the ideal of the Rule of Law and pluralist democracy.
+The Preamble of the Constitution commemorates and expresses the commitment of the sovereign people of Mali, to the victims of the repression and the martyrs fallen for the ideal of the rule of law and pluralist democracy.
 This includes, among other statements, the subscription to the Universal Declaration of Human Rights of 10 December 1948 and the African Charter on Human and People’s Rights of 27 June 1982.

 Other provisions include the fundamental rights to 1) freedom of thought, conscious, religion, cult, expression of opinion and creation within respect of the law, 2) freedom of movement, association, assembly and demonstration, 3) freedom of the press is guaranteed under the conditions determined by the law, 4) secrecy of correspondence except for limitations under the law.